-- 8. Federal Capital Territory.-(i) General.
+8. Federal Capital Territory.-(i) General.
 Under the Seat of Government (Administration) Act 1910, Crown lands in the Territory may not be sold or disposed of for any estate in freehold except in pursuance of some contract entered into before the commencement of that Act.
-Leases of land in the City Area are granted under the City Area Leases Ordinance 1924-26, and leases of other lands under the Leases Ordinance 1918-26.
-Land is also leased for various purposes in the City Area under the Church Lands Leases Ordinance 1924, Leases (Special Purposes) Ordinance 1925, and the Recreation Land Leases Ordinance 1923. - (ii) City Leases.
+Leases of land in the City Area are granted under the City Area Leases Ordinance 1924-26, and leases of other lands under the Leases Ordinance 1918-27.
+Land is also leased for various purposes in the City Area under the Church Lands Leases Ordinance 1924-27, Leases (Special Purposes) Ordinance 1925-27, and the Recreation Land Leases Ordinance 1923.

+(ii) City Leases.
 The Federal Capital Commission may grant leases in the city area of any Crown land for business or residential purposes.
 Such leases may be issued for a period not exceeding 99 years at a rental equal to not less than 5 per cent. of the unimproved value of the land, which value is subject to re-appraisement at the expiration of 20 years, and thereafter every 10 years.
-A suitable building must be commenced within 2 years and completed within 3 years unless an extension of time as may be approved is allowed.
+A suitable building must be commenced within 2 years and completed within 3 years unless an extension of time is allowed.

 The first public auction sale of City Leases in Canberra was held on 12th December, 1924, at which 393 blocks were offered, including business and residential subdivisions.
 The leases of 146 blocks were sold at the auction, and 139 have been sold subsequently, while 64 blocks have been withdrawn from lease and buildings for public servants are being erected thereon by the Commission.
-A further sale of city leases during the year resulted in the disposal of 39 blocks, while 34 leases have been disposed of subsequent to the auction.
-Further subdivisions for sale and business purposes will be offered this year.
+A further sale of city leases on the 29th May, 1926, resulted in the disposal of 39 blocks, while 34 leases have been disposed of subsequent to the auction.
+At a third sale of leases on the 9th April, 1927, 67 additional business and residential blocks were disposed of.
+These leases included sites for boarding-house purposes, and also for a motor service station.
+The number of leases granted under the City Area Leases Ordinance 1924-26 to the 30th June, 1927, was 434, representing a capital value of £256,314.